“We don’t even clap the same when we living that champagne life. Sexier than a regular clap.” – Ne-Yo

 I met Ne-Yo once in an airport.
 He’s short and was shocked that the only two people that paid any attention to him were a tween Asian girl and a 20-something white guy.
 Not exactly Kanye or Jay-Z, but I guess his life is still “champagne” compared to mine.
 Mine is probably more along the lines of a Miller Lite life on the weekends and a PBR life during the week, but I’m pretty content with that.

 My name is Warner Russell.
 No better way to throw out an introduction using written word than simply saying, “My name is ______ _______.”
 I’m a 27 year old average Joe starting my adult life in the town where I was raised.
-Just got hitched back in October 2011 and work for a financial planning group.
+Just got hitched back in October 2011 and work for a small advertising firm.
 My wife is lovely, and my company is one that makes me proud.

 I’ve spent the better part of my life learning how to be relatively mediocre at a handful of things.
 Like a poor man’s Renaissance man so to speak.
 I like to dabble.
 I play the guitar with some know how, sing enough so I can get a little tipsy at weddings and join the band for a song or two without looking like too much of an idiot, and write when I find the time for an audience of somewhere between seven and 700 people.